-Our analysis also emphasizes that anticipatory behavior can emerge as a response to decreases in regulatory uncertainty, particularly when the expected costs of compliance are large.66 This has relevance across a wide range of policy settings.67 Notably, the historical U.S. experience may offer insights for future regulations aimed at addressing the pressing challenges associated with climate change.
+Our analysis emphasizes that anticipatory behavior can emerge as a response to decreases in regulatory uncertainty, particularly when the expected costs of compliance are large.62 This has relevance across a wide range of policy settings.63 Notably, the historical U.S. experience may offer insights for future environmental and climate policy.
 Our analysis suggests that credible signals of future regulatory oversight can induce substantial and immediate adjustments among producers, especially when these decisions involve costly irreversible investments.

-Lastly, our findings highlight the importance of incorporating anticipation and reallocation into future assessments of the costs and benefits of environmental and climate policy.
-This message may be particularly relevant for policymakers in low- and middleincome countries.
-Although governments in many of these countries have signaled shifting environmental priorities, there remains considerable uncertainty regarding the timing and details of future regulation (Jayachandran, 2021).
+This message may be particularly relevant for policymakers in low- and middle-income countries.
+Although governments in many of these countries have signaled shifting environmental priorities, there remains considerable uncertainty regarding the timing and details of future regulation (Jayachandran, 2022).